nnnnicholas/GasPriceSiriShortcut/README.md

 # Ethereum Gas Price Tracker iOS Siri Shortcut
+"Hey Siri, what is the gas price?"
 A Siri Shortcuts App shortcut for checking the price of Ethereum gas.

 ## Installation
 1. Prerequisite: To install a Shortcut, iOS requires that you run any iOS Shortcut once.